Great Marin County Hikes – Dipsea Trail

 Route of longtime Mill Valley–Stinson Beach race isn’t for the timid but rewards perseverance.

-With 688 stairs in the early going, an incline later on known as Insult Hill, and the aptly named Suicide Shortcut, the 7.1-mile one-way route of the annual (since 1905) Dipsea Race is not for the timid but rewards perseverance.
-The race’s website provides turn-by-turn directions from downtown Mill Valley to the trail’s Stinson Beach terminus.
+With 685 stairs in the early going, an incline later on known as Insult Hill, and the aptly named Suicide Shortcut, the 7.1-mile one-way route of the annual (since 1905) Dipsea Race is not for the timid but rewards perseverance.
+The race’s website provides turn-by-turn directions from downtown Mill Valley to the trail’s terminus at Stinson Beach.
 Most serious Marin hikers have braved this right-of-passage trail through redwoods, meadows, and coastal scrub to the Pacific Ocean at least once.

-Tip: If you’re going hike the Dipsea round-trip, get started early.
+Tip: If you’re going to hike the Dipsea round-trip, get started early and follow signs along the main trail (7.5 miles each way between Mill Valley and Stinson Beach).

 Most serious Marin hikers have braved the right-of-passage Dipsea Trail.